-Involving Stakeholders at Every Step of the Process
+Involving Community at Every Step of the Process

-As you start using digital mental health tools, it is important to engage key community members including school counselors and community mental health providers.
-Stakeholders play a pivotal role in assessing student need, selecting products, identifying funding, and putting these tools in place.
+As you start using digital mental health tools, it is important to engage key community members at every stage.
+Students, caregivers, teachers, administrators, clinical staff, and technology departments each bring unique perspectives that are valuable throughout the procurement process.
+Your school community plays a pivotal role in assessing student needs, selecting products, identifying funding, and putting these tools in place.

-Identifying stakeholders to engage in the process begins with understanding who they are and the roles each of them can play in implementing digital mental health and well-being products.
-Districts should engage stakeholder groups that will be involved in implementing your chosen product.
+Identifying community members to engage in the process begins with understanding who they are and the roles each of them can play in implementing digital mental health and well-being products.
+Districts should engage community groups that will be involved in implementing your chosen product.
 For example, if teachers implement the product with students in the classroom, teacher voices should be heard through the planning and implementation process.

-There are many stakeholder groups within school communities, and each offers unique perspectives and expertise, including:
+There are many community groups within school communities, and each offers unique perspectives and expertise, including:

 Students